May-lee Chai: Nonfiction books

 Her nonfiction books include the family memoir, The Girl from Purple Mountain (2002), which was co-written with her father, the political scientist Winberg Chai.
 The book, which is narrated in alternating chapters by May-lee and her father, details her grandmother's decision to be buried alone after helping her family to escape to America after the Sino-Japanese War and Chinese Civil War.
-The memoir was nominated for a 2001 National Book Award in nonfiction.
 Scholar Rocio G. Davis has noted that the metaliterary interaction of the dual father-daughter narrators and their arguments about the past in The Girl from Purple Mountain becomes a theme in the memoir, exploring the complex reasons related to trauma, memory, and the passage of time that events and stories are experienced and remembered differently by various members within a family.

 Chai's other memoir, Hapa Girl (2007), explores violent reactions towards her mixed-race family in a small Midwestern town in the 1980s.
 Chai's writing in Hapa Girl has also been noted for its use of culinary metaphors as part of an Asian American narrative about food and identity.
 For Hapa Girl, Chai received the 2008 Notable Book Kiriyama Prize and a Honorable Mention from the Gustavus Myers Center for the Study of Bigotry and Human Rights.